Last Updated:

 Windows 11 24H2 requires at least 64GB of free disk space.
 If your drive is full, the update will fail.
 Follow these steps to clear space:

-• Go to Settings > Apps > Installed Apps and remove apps you no longer need.
+- Go to Settings > Apps > Installed Apps and remove any apps you no longer need.

 Reddit Tip: “I freed up 20GB by moving large files to an external drive.
-After that, the update installed smoothly.” – u/TechGeek84
+Thereafter, the update installed smoothly.” – u/TechGeek84

 Disconnect External Devices